 Keywords:

-Antidiarrhoeal Activity, Bombax buonopozense, Castor oil induced diarrhoea, Small intestinal transit, charcoal.
+Antidiarrhoeal activity, Bombax buonopozense, Castor oil induced diarrhoea, Small intestinal transit, charcoal.

 INTRODUCTION

 Diarrhoea can be defined as an alteration in the normal bowel movement, characterized by at least three loose or liquid bowel movements each day and adult daily stools exceeds 300 g and contains 60 – 95 % water.
 It can result in dehydration due to fluid loss and can lead to death1.
 The common reason for causing diarrhoea is gastrointestinal infection by various types of bacteria, virus, and parasites2.